nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **note:** Cycling fowards or backwards may not always be
 valid operations.
 No cycling forward or backward can be done if the stash is empty.
 No cycling backward can be done if the user is already on the least recent command in the stash, and no cycling forward can be done if the user has not yet cycled backward.
 To consider all these cases, the `commandInputString` is passed as a parameter to `CommandStringStash#getPrevCommandString(String commandInputString)` and `CommandStringStash#getPassedCommandString(String commandInputString)`.
 The `commandInputString` is the current command in the CLI textbox and is returned from these methods in the case of invalid operations so there is no change to the CLI textbox.

 </div>

-These operations are exposed in the `Logic` interface as `Logic#getPrevCommandString(String commandInputString)`, `Logic#getPassedCommandString(String commandInputString)`, and `Logic#addCommandString(String commandInputString)`.

 Given below is an example usage scenario and how the recall recent commands feature works at each step.

 Step 1.
 The user launches the application for the first time.
-The `CommandStringStash` will be initialised with no command strings and a `currentCmdIndex` of 1.
+The `CommandStringStash` will be initialised with no command strings and a `currentCmdIndex` of 0.

 ![Recall Step 1](images/RecallStep1.png)